 The OES visited Otterbein Cemetery on July 4, 2003.
-The cemetery is located near Somerset in Perry County and is the home of the infamous Horseshoe Grave.
-Based on the dates on tombstones, the cemetery was likely founded in the 1830s or 1840s and was still actively being used at the time of our visit.
-There were many veterans from various wars buried within the cemetery's grounds.
+The cemetery is located near Somerset in Perry County and is home to the infamous Horseshoe Grave.
+Based on the dates on tombstones, the cemetery was likely established in the 1830s or 1840s and was still actively being used at the time of our visit.
+There were many veterans from various wars buried within the cemetery grounds.
 A brick church next to the cemetery was built in 1882 and serves as the third building for the congregation, the oldest United Brethren church in the county.
 The first building was a primitive place of worship built in 1818.
-A brick structure was built in 1820 and served as the congregation's home until the present church was built in 1882.
-Services were still being held in the church when we visited.
+A brick structure was built in 1820 and served as the congregation’s home until the present church was built in 1882.
+Services were still being held at the church when we visited.

-NOTE: We drove by the cemetery in 2005 and found several new no trespassing signs posted and security cameras installed to watch over the grounds.
-While daytime visits should be fine, nighttime trips are discouraged.
+NOTE: We returned to the cemetery in 2005 and found several new no trespassing signs posted and security cameras installed to watch over the grounds.
+While daytime visits should be fine, night time trips are discouraged.

 Otterbein Cemetery is on County Road 62 between Rushville and Somerset; Perry County.